nramenta/bento/README.md

 In the above example, when a request to `/step-2` is made right after a request to `/step-1`, the flash variable `words` is available and set.
-If the user then visits any other URL after that, or in between those requests, then the flash variable `words` will yield null.
+If the user then visits any other URL after that, or visits a URL with a route handler that uses the same flash variable in between those requests, then that flash variable will yield `null`; it has been used and thus ceased to exist.

 ### Built-in CSRF prevention